Hotpoint & Indesit gas cooker safety notice

 Beko & Blomberg tumble dryer safety notice

 A safety notice has been issued for a number of Beko and Blomberg condenser tumble dryers manufactured between May and November 2012.
 A component inside affected dryers presents a fire risk.
-If you have one of the model numbers listed below, check whether your dryer is affected and arrange the free repair as soon as possible.
+If you have one of the model numbers listed below, Whitegoods Help recommends you check whether your dryer is affected and arrange the free repair as soon as possible.

 Affected dryers are 8kg and 9kg condenser tumble dryers manufactured between May 2012 and November 2012.
 A faulty component can cause a fire.
 Stop using the dryer until it has been inspected and, if necessary, the component replaced.
 The repair is free and takes approximately 30 minutes.

 Only dryers manufactured between May 2012 and November 2012 are affected.
-Dryers with these model numbers made outside that period do not require the modification.
+Dryers with these model numbers made outside that production window do not require the modification, but the manufacturer’s check tool is the definitive way to confirm.

 -

-Find your dryer’s model number and serial number.
-These are typically on a label inside the door opening or on the rear of the appliance.
+Find the model and serial numbers.
+Check the label inside the door opening or on the rear of the appliance.
+Write down the full model number, serial number, and production date if shown.

 -